PENGZhaoqing/cs231n-assignment2/README.md

 FC7: 10 outputs
 ```

+You can find the structure and parameters in `cnn_custom.py`

+Run `python ConvolutionalNetworks.py` to start training and test

 ## Results:

 we achieved around 77% accuracy in test data, and 90%+ in validation data with a little overfit.